Lisbon is a great place to go shopping and discover big brands, historic shops and flea markets.

 - Stroll along Avenida da Liberdade and peruse antiques and collectables as well as organic products at Feira da Avenida that takes place on the second weekend of each month (May to October also fourth weekend of each month).

 - Drop by Príncipe Real Garden and buy organic produce every Saturday from 7am to 2pm.
 Other markets operate here as well: an antique market on the last Saturday and Monday of each month, the Portugal Real market offering regional products on the second Friday and Saturday of each month, and Sabor de Perdição, a craft market on the first Friday and Saturday of each month.

 - Shop for fresh produce every Sunday at Lx Rural, a farmers’ market at Lx Factory gathering fresh fruit and vegetables, bread, honey in one spot from 10am to 5pm.
 If you go in the morning, try the “Everyday brunch” at Wish Slow Coffee House.

-- Visit a traditional market of fresh fruit, vegetables, meats, cheeses and fish, at Mercado da Ribeira that operates alongside the huge food market Time Out Market Lisboa.
+- Visit the Mercado da Ribeira, a traditional market of fresh fruit, vegetables, meats, cheeses and fish, operating alongside the popular food court Time Out Market Lisboa.